-This hassle-free and uninterrupted browsing of sites on every device provides the audience with better user experience and delights and engages them to take the intended call to action on your site.
+This hassle-free and uninterrupted browsing of sites on every device provides the audience with a better user experience and delights and engages them to take the intended call to action on your site.

 Mobile optimization is specifically essential for eCommerce websites or online shopping sites because it covers a crucial part of achieving the best customer journey – from seamless product browsing, liking, and making a prompt purchasing decision.